Coda-Coda/handshake/Generate_Visualisation.md

 You've generated a graph with the latest data from what has been reported on the Handshake forms.

 Feel free to [make a copy of the Google Sheet that helps implement this](https://docs.google.com/spreadsheets/d/10y7cufEh8_1pYc0X4VwJ-5uBc5ztbrQABjTVg9BF_ag/copy).

+It currently includes only the first 8 characters of the unique id, for readability.
+This could be changed by altering the value in the Variables sheet after [making a copy](https://docs.google.com/spreadsheets/d/10y7cufEh8_1pYc0X4VwJ-5uBc5ztbrQABjTVg9BF_ag/copy).